telerik/ajax-docs/controls/listbox/accessibility-and-internationalization/keyboard-support.md

 Pressing **CommandKey** + **FocusKey** sets the focus on the **RadListBox** and enables keyboard navigation.

->note Certain keyboard combinations are reserved and used as shortcuts in the browsers.
+>tip Certain keyboard combinations are reserved and used as shortcuts in the browsers.
 >

 **Example:** Setting the **KeyboardNavigationSettings** for **RadListBox**